Microsoft's half-hearted support for old office formats

 I don't know about you, but I wonder how a company like Microsoft can boast about "maintaining backwards compatibility" when it uses such cheap tricks: I mean, they created OOXML to "properly support and convert legacy file formats to XML", and at the same time, under the only suites that are supposed to natively support this "newer" format, you can't open legacy formats!

-On the other hand, you can still open those legacy formats under a flavour of OOo (or Koffice, or <insert name of preferred free suite here>), and convert them into ODF only losing a fraction of the formatting--a loss you'd get even when forcefully enabling the import filters under MS Office (something Microsoft says will lower backward compatibility).
+On the other hand, you can still open those legacy formats under a flavour of OOo (or Koffice, or ), and convert them into ODF only losing a fraction of the formatting--a loss you'd get even when forcefully enabling the import filters under MS Office (something Microsoft says will lower backward compatibility).

 Right now, it seems that on the matter of document formats, Microsoft thinks that backward compatibility can be summed up by "support only our 10-year old formats, and dump them into a pseudo-XML file", while the competition seems to think that backwards compatibility means being able to open older files the best one can, if possible also output files in those formats, and port them to a file format geared towards storing as many different types of data as possible (if you look at what existing standards ODF 1.2 will support, then compare with OOXML's reuse of existing standards--or lack thereof; it's no wonder ODF, although 'only' 1000 pages long, is better appreciated than OOXML's 7000 page long specification!).